CHILDRENS WRITING BWR104

 • Activity books – Magazine-style publications with interactive activities, such as puzzles, colouring in, stickers, short stories.
 Highly visual, sometimes based on an educational theme (eg. wildlife) or on popular TV characters.

-• School/text books – Either written specifically to fulfil a pre-determined school curriculum or as a supplementary text.
-Generally requires that the author has expert knowledge on the subject (and possibly, but is not an essential prerequisite, a teaching background).
+• School/text books – Either written specifically to fulfill a pre-determined school curriculum or as a supplementary text.
+Generally requires that the author has expert knowledge on the subject (and possibly, but it is not an essential prerequisite, a teaching background).

-• Comics – Sometimes written for educational purposes (eg. to explain traffic safety to a young reader), but usually written solely for entertainment.
-Highly visual, usually requires that the author is a skilled cartoonist and can write in a very concise, humorous (witty) manner.
+• Comics – Sometimes written for educational purposes (e.g. to explain traffic safety to a young reader), but usually written solely for entertainment.
+Highly visual, may require that the author is a skilled cartoonist and can write in a very concise, often humorous, manner.

 • Poetry – Poetry written for children is published in children’s magazines, or in anthologies (collections of poems by different authors).